 I am a multi-cultural, multi-lingual, and multi-talented educator with over 2 decades of teaching experience.
 I was born in Chicago, IL; lived in Seoul, Korea; Frankfurt, Germany; Bishkek, Kyrgyzstan; and Beijing, China.
-I have acquired 4 degrees, ten languages, and traveled to over 33 countries (all in the northern hemisphere).
-My students know me to be personable; I have good rapport.
-I understand that students have different learning styles, so I try to tailor the learning experience s... [more]
+I have acquired 3 degrees, 1 certificate in TESOL; learned ten languages, and traveled to over 33 countries.
+My students know me to be personable; I have good rapport with them.
+I understand that students have different learning styles, so I try to tailor the learning exper... [more]

 I have taught both Algebra I & II at an international school.
 I've excelled in those areas back in my middle school & high school days as well--surprise, surprise. ;)